SCRT-HQ/VaporShell/docs/glossary/New-VSIAMAccessKey.md

----
-layout: glossary
-title: New-VSIAMAccessKey
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSIAMAccessKey

 ## SYNOPSIS
-Adds an AWS::IAM::AccessKey resource to the template
+Adds an AWS::IAM::AccessKey resource to the template.
+Creates a new AWS secret access key and corresponding AWS access key ID for the specified user.
+The default status for new keys is Active.

 ## SYNTAX